 - Decreased hospital stay

-Normally, after a traditional hip replacement, your surgeon would give you instructions on hip precautions to prevent dislocating the new joint.
+Normally, after a posterior total hip replacement, your surgeon would give you instructions on hip precautions to prevent dislocating the new joint.
 Hip precautions are very restrictive and usually include the following:

 - Avoid the combined movement of bending your hip and turning in your foot.